gpoehl/phpReport/docs/source/prototype.rst

-The other way is setting the runtime option by calling the setruntimeOption(RuntimeOption $runtimeOption, PrototypeInterface $prototype = null) method by providing one of the RuntimeOption enum values.
+The other way is setting the runtime option by calling the setruntimeOption(RuntimeOption $runtimeOption, PrototypeBase $prototype = null) method by providing one of the RuntimeOption enum values.

-.. php:method:: setRuntimeOption($option, PrototypeInterface $prototype = null):report
+.. php:method:: setRuntimeOption($option, PrototypeBase $prototype = null):report

  :param Runtimeoption $option: The option to be selected.

- :param PrototypeInterface $prototype: Prototyp class to be used instead of the default one.
+ :param PrototypeBase $prototype: Prototyp class to be used instead of the default one.

  :returns: $this which allows method call chaining.